In-For-Disaster-Analytics/sites-and-stories-nlp/environments/TACC-Set-Up-Conda-Env.md

 ## 4. Create Conda environment

 ### 4a.
 Transfer .yml file into directory
-If you don't already have a directory and files for your project, use `mkdir {name}` to create a new directory and `cd {name}` to move into it.
-The use the [TACC data transfer protocols](https://docs.tacc.utexas.edu/basics/datatransferguide/) to copy a .yml file from your local computer into this directory.
-Use `pwd` to get the proper filepath.
+If you don't already have a directory and files for your project, use `mkdir new_directory_name` to create a new directory and `cd new_directory_name` to move into it.
+Use the [TACC data transfer protocols](https://docs.tacc.utexas.edu/basics/datatransferguide/) to copy a .yml file from your local computer into this directory.

+This will look something like the following, replacing 'environment.yml' with the name of your yml file, 'username' with your TACC username and '/scratch/01234/username/new_directory_name' with the output from `pwd`:

+    scp environment.yml username@ls6.tacc.utexas.edu:/scratch/01234/username/new_directory_name

 ### 4b.
 Create Conda environment
+To create a pre-set environment **from a .yml file**:
+Activate the base conda environment with

+    conda activate

+Navigate into the directory where your environment.yml file is located and create a new environment by running the following commands - replacing 'my-new-env' with a name of your no choice (but no spaces!) and 'environment.yml' with the filename of your environment .yml file.

+    conda env create --name my-new-env --file environment.yml

 To create an environment **from scratch**:
 Simply follow standard [Conda environment management](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) protocols.

-To create a pre-set environment **from a .yml file**:
-Navigate into the directory where your environment.yml file is located and create a my-new-env environment by running the following commands to create and then activate your new environment:

-    conda env create --name my-new-env --file environment.yml onda activate my-new-env
+### 4b.
+Add Conda environment as a kernel in Jupyter

-To add the new environment as a kernel in your Jupyter notebook you install ipykernel in the activated environment and give it a display name for the Jupyter dropdown:
+To add the new environment as a kernel in your Jupyter notebook you first activate your enfironment, install ipykernel in the activated environment and, then create a Jupyter kernel from your env:

+    conda activate my-new-env
+    pip install ipykernel
     python -m ipykernel install --user --name my-new-env --display-name "Python (My New Env)"

 ## 5. Working with Jupyter Notebook at TACC